mvillafuertem/scala-1/topics/patterns/destructuring.md

 ## Matching Against Structured Data

 Scala offers a variety of ways to describe patterns, and much of this topic will be spent discovering these.
-In the example above, we have described the simplest of patterns like `Up` and `Down`.
+In the previous lesson, we described the simplest of patterns like `Up` and `Down`.
 They are just references to values, and the `dir` value will be compared to see if it is _equal_ to each of them: first `Up`, and if the scrutinee is not equal to `Up`, we try `Down`, and so on.